Leaf-Agriculture/docs/docs/user_management_endpoints.md

 #### Leaf Users Resources

-Form of a Leaf user:
+Form of a Leaf User resource:

 ```json
 {